 Having spent a great deal of time writing documentation for clients, Gary learned that it was this part of the job that he most enjoyed.
 After writing a successful book on Networking entitled Network Warrior, he has dedicated much of his free time to writing.
 Gary has written Cozy Tales, a book about his beloved Newfoundland dog, which has not yet been picked up by a publisher.
 Many of the stories about Annie in this blog are being assembled into a book entitled Tales of a Butter-Licking Ferret-Dog.
 In June of 2011, the second edition of Network Warrior hit the shelves.
-In October of 2012, Arista Warrior was published by O’Reilly and the follow-up Arista Warrior, 2nd Edition is due in June of 2019.
+In October of 2012, Arista Warrior was published by O’Reilly and the follow-up Arista Warrior, 2nd Edition was released in July of 2019.

 Being a teacher by nature, Gary enjoys the process of imparting new-found understanding to others.
 Gary has taught Tae Kwon Do, Photography and Astronomy, and Networking both informally and professionally.
 Being someone who disdains boredom, Gary has many hobbies including amateur radio, astronomy, bicycling, computers of all kinds, gadgets, guitar, hiking, home theater, martial arts, photography, SCUBA diving, chess, competitive shooting, and 3D printing & design.
 Many of these hobbies are reflected in the articles and reviews written on this site.
 Gary is the owner of the Newf-Net Newfoundland Dog forum and is the author of the Newf-L F.A.Q, He is also the owner of the LetsTalkGuild forum.